A comprehensive guide to buying and sizing a ski or snowboard helmet, including FAQs and top tips.

 - Goggles: should fit comfortably over the helmet.
 It is a good idea to take your goggles with you and try them on with the helmet to ensure they fit comfortably with your helmet choice

 4. How much will I expect to pay for a ski helmet?

-Adult helmets start at around £50 and go up to £150.
-The difference in price relates to the type of material used to make the helmet, or the helmet may have the added benefit of allowing you to listen to your personal stereo or mp3 player when wearing it.
-Ski helmets for children are slightly cheaper and range from £30 - £70.
+Adult helmets start at around £50 and can go up to more than £200.
+The difference in price relates to the type of material used to make the helmet, or the helmet may have the added benefit of allowing you to listen to your music when wearing it.
+Ski helmets for children are slightly cheaper and typically range from £30 - £70

 featured articles from this category